-An Optional, method for winterizing protection, is to add a non-toxic antifreeze (approved for drinking water system) to the water lines using the following procedure:
+An Optional method for winterizing protection, is to add a non-toxic antifreeze (approved for drinking water system) to the water lines using the following procedure:

-- Reconnect all lines except the hose to the pump inlet port.
-If you have the winterization kit installed, just reconnect the outlet hose.
-Close all drain valves. - 2.
-Turn water heater bypass valve to bypass position.
-Refer to Water Heater Bypass Valve illustration. - If you do not have the winterization kit, attach a length of hose to the pump inlet port.
-This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - 4.
-Dilute the antifreeze solution in accordance with the manufacturer's instructions. - 5.
+- 1. Close all drain valves. - 2.
+For antifreeze usages follow manufacturer's instructions found on label of container. - 3.
+Open all water faucets. - 4.
+Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines. - 5.
+Dilute the antifreeze solution in accordance with the manufacturer's instructions. - 6.
 Open all water faucets. - Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
 Flush toilet.
-Work hand shower spray while holding down in tub. - 7.
-Shut off the pump and close all faucets. - 8.
-Disconnect the hose length from pump inlet fitting and reconnect water system inlet line.
-If you have the winterization kit, turn valve back into normal use position and reinstall hose plug.
+Work hand shower spray while holding down in tub. - 8.
+Shut off the pump and close all faucets. - 9.
+Turn valve on winterization kit back into normal use position and reinstall hose plug.